ktakesue/AFrameGame/README.md

-# AFrameGame
+# A-Frame Game
-A game made with the AFrameGame framework
+A game made using the A-Frame web framework

 ##Getting Started
 blah blah blah